-Over the last years, our group has contributed to the further development of well-known RNA probing methods such as the SHAPE method, which probes RNA secondary structure (basepairing) and Hydroxyl Radical Footprinting, which provides information on RNA tertiary structure (Kielpinski and Vinther, 2014).
-Historically, these methods have been restricted to the analysis of one RNA molecule at the time, but by adapting the experiments for modern sequencing technology and developing novel computational tools (Kielpinski et al. 2015), we have increased the throughput of such experiments by several orders of magnitude to make transcriptome wide analysis possible.
-Moreover, we have developed new reagents for SHAPE based RNA structure probing that allows us to select probed RNA positions from the background.
-The selection technology (SHAPES) allows us to increase the probing signal and makes the use of a nonprobed control unnecessary (Poulsen et al., 2015, WO2015-021990-A1).
+Over the last years, our group has contributed to the further development of methods for detection of RNA modifications and for probing RNA structure.
+Historically, these methods have been restricted to the analysis of one RNA molecule at the time, but by adapting the experiments for modern sequencing technology and developing novel computational tools, we have increased the throughput of such experiments by several orders of magnitude to make transcriptome wide analysis possible.
 Our methods give us a unique possibility to identify RNA structural and regulatory changes inside cells.

 See our publications.

 Research topics: All aspects of RNA regulation, including RNA structure, modification and oxidation as well RNA antisense methods for gene regulation.

 Research topics: RNA structure, Bacillus Subtilis gene regulation